nealcrook/nascom/ROM/nasbugt2/README.md

 of the source listing shows that the NASBUGT2.asm contains the same content and comments as this listing (but I have not checked it in detail).

+    NASBUG_amendment.pdf

+This is a memo dated July 1978 which details 2 code changes to the NASBUG monitor.
+The first (a modification to routine chin) is part of the source code here.
+The second (remapping the < and > keys from shift-M, shift-N to shift-, and shift-.) is not part of the source code here.
+The remapped keys reflect what was used in subsequent monitors and engraved on the NASCOM 2 keyboard.

 # Rebuild From Source

 To assemble it, I use the GNU Z80 assembler (which is somewhat crude, but effective)